 He was awarded state commendation in 2011 by the former president, Mwai Kibaki, for his massive contribution in uplifting the living standards of rice farmers in the expansive Mwea irrigation scheme.
-When I inquired about the secret behind acquiring such wealth, he gave me a list of the 8 secrets to becoming a multi-millionaire.
+When I inquired about the secret behind acquiring such wealth, he shared with me the 8 secrets to becoming a multi-millionaire.

 1) Start now

 According to Mr. Njiru, the best time to start working on your business idea is now!
 Most people remain poor due to procrastination.
-Letting opportunities pass as you await the perfect time to invest is the surest way of not becoming a multi-millionaire.
+Letting opportunities pass as you wait for the perfect time to invest is the surest way of not becoming a multi-millionaire.
 He asserts, “Lack of capital should never be a barrier!”
 If you have a viable business idea, write a business plan.
-Thereafter seek funds from financial institutions, venture capitalists, mentors, family and friends.
+Thereafter, seek funds from financial institutions, venture capitalists, mentors, family, and friends.
 Any shrewd entrepreneur is bound to see the potential of your idea and give you some seed capital.